Browse Articles

 1. Information Schema View

 In SQL Server we have twenty different schema views.
-These are used to display information in a database, like as tables and columns.
+These are used to display information in a database, like tables and columns.
 This type of view starts with INFORMATION_SCHEMA and after this view name.

 --Create a table